Pet Safety During Holiday Season

 • (407) 298-3807

-Eating Christmas Foods
+Eating Holidays Foods

-What is Christmas without yummy treats?
+What is Holidays without yummy treats?
 Go ahead and enjoy them, but remember that most holiday foods are not safe for animals.
 Many of these foods are found in our favorite Christmas dishes.
 So please don’t give your pet any leftovers.
 You can learn more from our Thanksgiving post: These Thanksgiving Foods are Dangerous for Pets.

 • Mistletoe – Can cause digestive distress and cardiovascular issues.